Impact of Buybacks on Income Investors

 The practical reality for income investors:

-The durable lesson: Your stage of investing determines how much buybacks matter.
+The takeaway: Your stage of investing determines how much buybacks matter.
 Retirees spending dividends today should prioritize dividend yield.
 Accumulators building future income can embrace buyback-heavy stocks.

 When Buybacks Create Real Value (The Good Scenarios)